Measuring temporal entropies in experiments: Definition of temporal entropies

-Formally $\bra{L_{O_j}}$ and $\ket{R}$\footnote{Whenever $r=N/2$, with $N$ the spatial extent of the system, we will omit it from the definition of the temporal states.} are each defined as the contraction of one half of the 2D tensor network and represent the left and right Feynman--Vernon influence functionals with respect to the site $r$ \cite{banuls2009,lerose2021,carignano2024}.
-In practice such two boundary influence functionals are vectors of the Hilbert space made by the horizontal legs of the MPO that cross the cut, connecting the first left $r\times N_{T}$ space-time tensors with the remaining $(N-r)\times N_T$ space-time tensors to the right of $r$ and thus encode multi-time vectors each with $2N_T$ ($N_T$ from $U$ and $N_T$ from the $U^\dagger$) legs~\cite{carignano2024a}.
+These two boundary states live in the Hilbert space spanned by the horizontal legs of the MPO crossing the cut, connecting the first $r\times N_{T}$ space-time tensors to the left of the vertical cut with the remaining $(N-r)\times N_T$ space-time tensors to the right, as shown in the central panel of \cref{fig:path_integral} (c).
+Thus, they encode multi-time vectors each with $2N_T$ ($N_T$ from $U$ and $N_T$ from the $U^\dagger$) legs~\cite{carignano2024a}.
+They are mixed temporal states, the left and right influence functionals, having support on both the forward and backward sheet.

+To better understand this point, we can realize that when initial state is pure, $\bra*{{L}_{O_j}}$ and $\ket{R}$ are the reduced density matrices of the temporal degrees of freedom of the process tensor obtained by cutting in two halves the evolution operator $U(T)$ applied to the initial state $\ket{\psi_0}$ (see~\cite{cerezo-roquebrún2025} for a detailed review of the properties and connections between the different objects we are introducing here).
+In the following we will vectorize these mixed states, and thus the entropies we will introduce should be considered as operator entropies in the spirit of the operator entanglement~\cite{zanardi2001,dubail2017}.